-The use of derivatives and/or hedging transactions is permitted in connection with the efficient portfolio management of the Fund, although its use is expected to be limited.
+The use of derivatives and/or hedging transactions is permitted in connection with the Efficient Portfolio Management of the Fund, although its use is expected to be limited.

-At times, where it is considered appropriate, for example in exceptional market conditions (such as high volatility) or pending investment, the property of the Fund will not be fully invested and prudent levels of liquidity will be maintained in order to reduce risk and preserve capital.
+At times, where it is considered appropriate, for example in exceptional market conditions (such as high volatility) or pending investment, the Scheme Property of the Fund will not be fully invested and prudent levels of liquidity will be maintained in order to reduce risk and preserve capital.